alexandergcox/alexandergcox/README.md

 - 💞️ I’m looking to collaborate on R, StackOverlow, Python and SQL
 - 📫 How to reach me alexcox121@gmail.com

-  This profile is being updated and will soon show more interesting projects! 🙂
+  This profile is being updated and will soon show more interesting projects in the coming weeks.
+  Keen to learn some more Python libraries over the next few months 🙂

   ![Visitor Count](https://profile-counter.glitch.me/{alexandergcox}/count.svg)